pingcap/docs/dev/reference/best-practices/pd-scheduling.md

 pd-ctl supports dynamically creating and deleting Schedulers.
 You can use the following commands to control the scheduling behavior of PD:

-- `scheduler show`: show currently working Schedulers in the system
+- `scheduler show`: show currently running Schedulers in the system
 - `scheduler remove balance-leader-scheduler`: delete (disable) balance-leader-scheduler
 - `scheduler add evict-leader-scheduler-1`: add a scheduler to remove all Leaders in Store 1